Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 sixty (60) days from the date the overpayment is identified.
 Overpayments that are not returned within sixty (60) days from the date the overpayment was identified may be a violation of state or federal law.
 ## 5.7
-Use of Independent Review.
-Provider shall have the right to avail itself of the Provider Independent Review of Disputed Claims process to resolve claims denied in whole or in part by as provided at TCA 56-32-126(b).
+Use_of Independent Review.
+Provider shall have the right to avail itself of the ee Independent Review of Disputed Claims process to resolve claims denied in whole or in part by as provided at TCA 56-32-126(b).
 ## 5.8
 Care to Pregnant Women.
 Any unreasonable delay in providing care to a pregnant Medicaid Member seeking prenatal care will be considered a material breach of this Attachment.
-"Unreasonable delay" in providing care for pregnant Medicaid Members shall mean the following: (a) for Medicaid Members in their first trimester of pregnancy, in excess of three (3) weeks from the date of the Medicaid Member's request for regular appointments and 48 hours from the date of the Medicaid Member's request for urgent care; and (b)
+“Unreasonable delay” in providing care for pregnant Medicaid Members shall mean the following: (a) for Medicaid Members in their first trimester of pregnancy, in excess of three (3) weeks from the date of the Medicaid Member's request for regular appointments and 48 hours from the date of the Medicaid Member's request for urgent care; and (b)